-The Speech Analysis assignment asked you to consider the question “How do I identify the purpose of a speech?”
+The Approaches to Oral Argument assignment asked you to consider the question “How do I identify the purpose of a speech?”
 At that point you were interested in identifying the purpose of someone else’s speech.
 Now you need to think about the purpose of your own speech.
 An important part of that process is figuring out whether you want to influence audience members’ beliefs or attitudes or behaviors.

 - If you are giving a speech on recycling and your audience doesn’t know that relatively little material is being recycled, you might need to focus on changing their beliefs.

 - If your audience recognizes that relatively little material is being recycled but does not consider the low recycling rate to be a problem, you might need to focus on changing their attitudes.